hhdgknsn/solana-ai-mvp/README.md

 ## Overview

-AI-Powered Solana MVP Generator is a decentralized application for managing user tokens on the Solana blockchain.
-This repository contains both the backend and frontend code, which provide API endpoints to interact with the MVP (Minimum Viable Product) data and integrate with the OpenAI GPT-4 API for generating Solana Anchor programs.
+This repository contains both the backend and frontend code for the POC of the AI-powered Solana MVP generator, which provide API endpoints to interact with the MVP (Minimum Viable Product) data and integrate with the OpenAI GPT-4 API for generating Solana Anchor programs.

 ## Table of Contents